jigpu/linuxwacom-wiki-archive/wiki/Xf86-input-wacom.md

 a 64-bit machine, configure with --libdir=/usr/lib64.
 If unsure, search for evdev\_drv.so.
 If it is in /usr/lib/xorg/modules/input, then the prefix of /usr is enough.
-If it is in /usr/lib64/xorg/modules/input, then you need to specify --libdir=/usr/lib64.
+If it is in /usr/lib64/xorg/modules/input, even if it is in /usr/lib/xorg/modules/input, then you need to specify --libdir=/usr/lib64.

 If you are trying to replace the distribution-installed version of the driver with the version from git, use the same build flags as your